steelvelveteen/graphql-express/README.md

 ### Mutations - post put and delete for RestAPIs

 10. Create a new `Root query` but this time it will be a `RootMutationType` and add it to the `schema` right below the query
+11. The rest is quite intuitive.
+12. It is really an amazing technology!!